 “There is very minimal paper around here in our office – it’s all online.”

 -Cecile J. Merto, Controller, Ace Endico

 Digital access to AR documentation has also streamlined Ace Endico’s sales audit process.
-During an audit, auditors request upwards of 40 specific files including proof of delivery slips and invoices.
-Before going digital, this process took days as the team would need to bring in pallets of boxed paperwork that had to be sorted through to find the correct files.
-Now, because the requested information can easily be pulled by searching for a check number, the process takes at most an hour.
+During an audit, auditors request upwards of 40 specific files, including proof of delivery slips and invoices.
+Before switching to electronic document management, this process took days as the team would need to bring in pallets of boxed paperwork that had to be sorted through to find the correct files.
+Now, because the requested information can easily be pulled by searching for a check number, the process takes an hour at most.
 This improvement in workplace productivity means less stress for employees.

 “We can easily find it by just keying in a check number instead of looking for boxes.
 Whatever selection the auditors make, we just log in and pull it out.
 It is very straightforward and easy to find.”

 Space was a struggle for Ace Endico before they utilized document scanning services.
 Filing cabinets took up valuable space that was needed for offices and workspaces, and departments were spread out throughout the building because there was no room for them to sit together.
 Going digital in AR has eliminated most paperwork, freeing up work space for employees.